Last Updated on

-Start by cutting out the stocking shape, Just use an existing stocking that you like the shape of and trace it onto the felt.
-If it’s not exactly as you want it, you can change it.
-It’s your stocking 🙂 Cut 2 pieces in grey for front and back.
+Start by cutting out the stocking shape, Use the pattern or just use an existing stocking that you like the shape of and trace it onto the felt.
+If it’s not exactly the way you want it, you can change it.
+It’s your stocking 🙂 Cut 2 pieces in main colour for front and back.
 It’s best to fold the fabric and cut through both thicknesses at once, so they match up perfectly.

 I traced this planters nut can. for the snout.
 It is 4″ in diameter.
 You can just leave it round if you like.
 However, If you prefer a more oblong nose area.
 Mark the circle with 2 lines about 1/2″ in from the edge and then cut it so that it’s oblong, as below.

 To make the strip that runs from the snout to the top band, cut a piece of felt in white, that is 1.5″x 3″ Then use a ruler to mark off a section down the center.
 Flare the edges at the top and bottom as per the photo and cut.

 Cut a piece of white felt 3″ x 20″ for the top band.
 Make sure the edge cuts are nice and straight.